-File sharing is turned off after the amount of time you specify elapses.
-Users who are currently connected receive warning messages so they can save their work.
-If someone is using files on your Macintosh when file sharing is turned off, any changes he or she has made and has not saved will be lost.
+If someone is using files on your Macintosh when file sharing is turned off, any changes he or she has not saved will be lost.

 Monitoring file-sharing activity

 When file sharing is on, you can see who is connected to your computer and what folders or disks you've shared.